ssube/onnx-web/docs/user-guide.md

 using [the ONNX file format](https://onnx.ai/) to share them across different platforms.
 ONNX web is a server to run hardware-accelerated inference using those models and a web client to provide the parameters and view the results.

-The models used by ONNX web are split up into three groups:
+The models used by ONNX web are split up into four groups:

 1. Diffusion
    1. general models like [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5)